Stocks and bonds finished last week markedly lower as rising interest rates and seasonal weakness crept back into the markets.

 Vanguard REIT ETF (NYSE:VNQ)

-VNQ fell more than three percent last Friday on above-average volume and may be facing its first test of resolve this year.
+VNQ fell more than 3 percent last Friday on above-average volume and may be facing its first test of resolve this year.
 This ETF tracks 138 real estate investment trusts and is one to watch over the coming weeks as the interest rate trend unfolds.

 Financial Select Sector SPDR (NYSE:XLF)